 Google’s automatic bidding system can be of great help in getting your ads in front of the audience but it drives costs too.
 This requires a lot of experiments and a number of modifications and is of course time-consuming.
 But in the end, it helps to lower CPC.

-On the other hand, manual bidding helps in prioritizing the keywords that would convert more.
+Manual bidding helps in prioritizing the keywords that would convert more.
 Lowering your bids on less converting keywords and increasing your bids on greater converting keywords is an intelligent step.

 Make sure you pause or remove the inefficient keywords.
 Often a major portion of the clients’ monthly spend is allocated for one or two costly keywords and that too do not generate leads.
 One can also bid by positions to get the best values from your ads.
-One of the proven and effective ways for lowering your CPC in Google Ads is through the reduction of bids for any competitive phrase in higher positions.
-Targeting of long tail search phrases can be helpful.
+One of the proven and effective ways of lowering your CPC in Google Ads is through the reduction of bids for any competitive phrase in higher positions.
+Targeting long tail search phrases can be helpful.

-Once you start drawing conclusions about ads and ad positions, you should start experimenting with other options for testing newer strategies and improve your ad CTR as well as the CPC of your AdWords account.
+Once you start drawing conclusions about ads and ad positions, you should start experimenting with other options for testing newer strategies and improve your ad CTR as well as the CPC of your Ads account.

-#2 Bid On Brand Terms
+#2 Bid on Brand Terms

 You might be willing to use specific strategies while using branded keywords.
 But for non-branded keywords, you should focus to gain the second position by lowering the CPC bids.
 While competing with the other larger brands, you have to pay a premium for achieving a higher position against the other big companies that have huge ad budgets.